blindnet-io/blindnet.dev/decision-records/DR-0002-password-assistant-package-manager.md

 ### [Lerna](https://lerna.js.org/)

-- Ownership and development was recently transferred to Nrwl, the company that created Nx.
+Lightweight tool for managing multiple js/ts packages in the same repository.
+Ownership and development was recently transferred to Nrwl, the company that created Nx.
+Works very well for building, testing, and publishing libraries.
+If we end up needing added functionality for the web component portion of the password assistant we could consider adding turborepo on top of Lerna.

 #### Fufilment of criteria

-1. No - does not natively support ts.
-However it's not to configure the build script to first compile ts.
+1. Somewhat - Must configure build scripts to first compile ts.
 2. Yes - very lightweight
 3. Yes
 4. Yes
-5. Somewhat - it is unclear what the future plan for Lerna is now that Nrwl has taken over.
+5. Somewhat - It appears that Lerna will continue to be developed and supported by Nrwl, so we don't have to worry about it being depricated in favour of Nx.

 ### [Nx](https://nx.dev/)